michalurbanski/importantnotes/README.md

 time; #(very important + important tasks);#(very important tasks);#(important tasks)

 Entry in the output file is added each time this application is run.

-## Specs

-There are 3 kinds of notes that can be parsed based on line contents:

-Regular note
-!
-Important note
-!!!
-Very important note

 ## Additional notes
 App was tested on golang version 1.17.6 darwin/arm64